-Before being diagnosed with peripheral artery disease, you will usually undergo a physical exam and ankle-brachial index (ABI) or another test that evaluates your vascular system to see if PAD is present.
+Before receiving a peripheral artery disease diagnosis, you will usually undergo a physical exam and ankle-brachial index (ABI) or another test that evaluates your vascular system to see if PAD is present.
 Once officially diagnosed, your doctor may suggest the following for peripheral artery disease treatment:

 - Taking medication